 2011 - Athletics Center refurbished: Fitness Center, locker rooms, cardiovascular room, Pilates/Yoga Studio

-2012 - Robert D. Arbuckle Technology Building dedicated (formerly Science and Technology Center)Maps and Directions
+2012 - Robert D. Arbuckle Technology Building dedicated (formerly Technology Building)

 FROM THE NORTH

 Butler/ Kittanning area (30 to 45 minutes)